24Slides/laravel-saml2/README.md

 Sometimes, you need to create links to your application with support of SSO lifecycle.
 It means you expect a user to be signed in once you click on that link.

 The most popular example is generating links from emails, where you need to make sure when user goes to your application from email, he will be logged in.
-To solve this issue, you can use helpers that allow you create SSO-friendly routes and URLs `saml_url()` and `saml_route()`.
+To solve this issue, you can use helpers that allow you create SSO-friendly routes and URLs — `saml_url()` and `saml_route()`.

 To generate a link, you need to call one of functions and pass UUID of the tenant as a second parameter, unless your session knows that user was resolved by SSO.

-> To retrieve UUID based on user, you should implement login that links your internal user to a tenant.
+> To retrieve UUID based on user, you should implement logic that links your internal user to a tenant.

 Then, it generates a link like this:
 ```
 https://yourdomain/saml/63fffdd1-f416-4bed-b3db-967b6a56896b/login?returnTo=https://yourdomain.com/your/actual/link
 ```

-Basically, when user clicks on a link, it initiates a SSO login process and redirects it back to your needed URL.
+Basically, when user clicks on a link, it initiates SSO login process and redirects it back to your needed URL.

 ## Examples